 - Feeling of fullness or burning in your stomach

 - Loss of appetite

-- Blood in your vomit or stool (a sign that your stomach lining may be bleeding)
+- Blood in your vomit or stool.
+This is a sign that your stomach lining may be bleeding.

 The symptoms of gastritis may look like other health problems.
-Always see your healthcare provider to be sure.
+Always see your healthcare provider for a diagnosis.

 Your healthcare provider will give you a physical exam and ask about your past health.
 You may also have tests including: